louishouette/tuber_hub/docs/tuber_hub/USER_PREFERENCES.md

 ## User Interface

 The User Preferences are integrated directly into the user profile view.
-Users can access their preferences through the profile dropdown in the navigation bar.
+Users can access their preferences through their user profile page.

 ### Accessing User Preferences

 1. Click on the user profile icon in the top navbar
-2. Click on "My Profile" to access your profile page with integrated preferences
+2. Click on "My Profile" to access your profile page
+3. Scroll down to the "User Preferences" section

 The preferences are organized into categories with a tabbed interface:

-- Farm Settings
+- Farm Settings - Configure your default farm
-- Interface Settings
+- Interface Settings - Set display options like items per page
-- Notification Settings
-- Language Preferences
+- Language - Choose your preferred language
-- Timezone Preferences
+- Timezone - Set your local timezone

-Users can also access individual preferences through the index page at `/hub/admin/user_preferences`.

 ## Adding New Preference Types